A politically incorrect memoir

 The Armstrong and Getty Show, a top morning radio show in Northern California, interviews Ying Ma about Chinese Girl in the Ghetto, August 16, 2011 (Note: The interview begins at minute 9:40.).

-Asian-American blogger reviews Chinese Girl in the Ghetto, August 13, 2011.
+Asian-American blogger praises Chinese Girl in the Ghetto, August 13, 2011.

 A National Review Online symposium recommends Chinese Girl in the Ghetto for summer reading, July 1, 2011.